mnentwig/forthytwo/README.md

 The J1 embedded CPU is an outstanding processor for embedded FPGA applications, remarkable for its minimum size, simplicity and accessibility through Verilator simulation.
 Unfortunately, the same cannot be said for the Forth-based development environment, a recursion of rabbit holes to trap unwary programmers attempting a non-trivial modification to the system.

-J1comp starts from a clean slate - it is fully independent of the original build system.
+Forthytwo starts from a clean slate - it is fully independent of the original build system.
 The input language is very similar to FORTH thanks to the stack machine processor architecture.
 It makes no claims of formal compatibility.

 With few exceptions (e.g. 0x1 or 0X1 will be accepted) it is case sensitive.

 ### Hardware version
-j1comp targets the J1b CPU (16 bit opcodes, 32 bit data).
+forthytwo targets the J1b CPU (16 bit opcodes, 32 bit data).
 Note that some of the opcodes differ from older version (e.g. there is no "-1" instruction).
 If in doubt, compare with "basewords.fs" from the original J1b repo.

 ### building
 * Visual Studio: Open .sln file, "Build solution"